mspnp/microservices-reference-implementation/deployment.md

 4- Click add source

-5- In name type Dronedelivery(case sensitive), int type select prometheus and int URL under http settings enter http://CLUSTER-IP where CLUSTER-IP is the internal ip address of prometheus.
+5- In name type Dronedelivery(case sensitive), in type select prometheus and in URL under http settings enter http://CLUSTER-IP where CLUSTER-IP is the internal ip address of prometheus.
 Click create

 6- click on left upper corner of grafana.
-Select Dasbards->import.
-Click on uplad json file.
+Select Dasboards->import.
+Click on upload .json file.
 Browse to microservices\microservices-reference-implementation\k8s\monitoring\grafana\dashboards
 Select System Metrics.json.

 7- Import all remaining dashboards from same location.